 Yes.
 The regulation does not define the term “scientific collecting” but the State of New Jersey does, in fact, require NJ scientific collecting permits for bird banding/marking.

 Permit application forms

-Wildlife included under Scientific Collecting or Salvage Permits for Game:
+Wildlife included (but not limited to) under Scientific Collecting or Salvage Permits for Game:

 Ring-necked pheasant (Phasianus colchicus)

 Bobwhite quail (Colinus virginianus)